wolfgangasdf/iqp-book/3d-schroedinger.md

 It is now time to extend our formulation of the Schrodinger equation to 3 dimensions, for instance to calculate quantum mechanically the simplest realistic case: the Hydrogen atom, where a single negatively charged electron is bound to the electrostatic potential of the positively charged nucleus.

-In classical mechanics in 3 dimensions, we simply add up the kinetic energies for the 3 spatial directions.
+In classical mechanics in 3 dimensions, we simply add up the kinetic energies for the 3 spatial simensions.
 We do the same in quantum mechanics, the Hamilton operator was in 1D

 $$
 H=-\frac{\hbar}{2m}\ \frac{\partial^2}{\ \partial x^2}+V(x)